Terms of Entry

 No Caddies will be permitted for the Championship.

 The winner shall be the competitor who returns the lowest score over 36 holes.
-In the event of a tie, the tie will be decided in accordance with Regulation 6 as printed in the Rules of the Union.
+In the event of a tie, the tie will be decided in accordance with Regulation 6 as printed in the Rules of the Union or other play off method as decided by the Championship Committee at their absolute discretion.

 If it becomes impossible to complete the Championship in accordance with the Conditions thereof because of adverse weather conditions, or other circumstances which, in the opinion of the Championship Committee, make it impossible or impractical to do so, the Championship Committee shall be empowered to vary such Conditions to the extent necessary to achieve a result within the time available.